 The phones may not be all that different from the Galaxy S8, but they’re still attractive, and now refined.
 If you were hoping for a major redesign, perhaps hold out for next year’s Galaxy S10, or even the flexible phone Samsung expects to release in 2019.

 You’ll find a Qualcomm Snapdragon 845 processor powering both Galaxy S9 devices, but apart from the newer and more powerful processor, the specifications are practically the same as the Galaxy S8.
-The Galaxy S9 features 4GB of RAM with 64GB of storage, while the Galaxy S9 Plus offers 6GB of RAM with the same 64GB of storage.
+The Galaxy S9 features 4GB of RAM with 64GB, 128GB, or 256GB of storage, while the Galaxy S9 Plus offers 6GB of RAM with the same 64GB, 128GB, or 256GB of storage.
 Both devices offer a MicroSD card slot, so you can expand upon that storage if you so choose.

 The second biggest improvement to the Galaxy S9 over the S8 is audio.
 Samsung enlisted the help of Harmon’s AKG, which is under the Samsung brand, for both the stereo speakers and the included earbuds.
 The S9 doesn’t have dual front-facing speakers — rather, the bottom-firing speaker works in tandem with the earpiece at the top of the phone for stereo sound.
 The speakers support Dolby Atmos technology for even more spatial sound.

-The first biggest improvement to the S9, is the camera.
+The first and biggest improvement to the S9 is the camera.

-Samsung is putting a lot of its marketing budget in advertising the Galaxy S9’s camera, and for good reason — it represents the biggest upgrade to the phone.
+Samsung is putting a lot of its marketing budget in advertising the Galaxy S9’s camera — and for good reason since it represents the biggest upgrade to the phone.
 Like the Galaxy Note 8, the Galaxy S9 Plus has dual cameras.
 But it’s the main camera on both the S9 and the S9 Plus that’s more interesting.

 The main sensor, which packs 12-megapixels, doesn’t have a fixed aperture.
-It’s a mechanical lens, so its aperture swaps from f/1.5 at night, which the lowest-ever aperture on a phone, all the way up to f/2.4 during the day.
-The camera will switch aperture automatically depending on the time of day, but you can also change it yourself manually in the manual camera mode.
+It’s a mechanical lens, so its aperture swaps from f/1.5 at night, which is the lowest-ever aperture on a phone, all the way up to f/2.4 during the day.
+The camera will switch aperture automatically depending on the time of day, but you can also change it yourself manually.
 The f/1.5 lens will help with low-light photography, while the f/2.4 aperture will provide sharper details in better lighting.
-We explored the differences between the two modes in our S9 Plus low-lighting test.
+We explored the differences between the two modes in our S9 Plus low-light test.

 The second camera on the Galaxy S9 Plus is also a 12-megapixel lens, but it offers 2x optical zoom, allowing you to take photos of objects further away.
 It’s also utilized for features like the blur mode that Samsung calls “Live Focus,” which debuted on the Note 8.
 If you opt for the standard Galaxy S9, you unfortunately won’t get that second lens and these features.

-The S9 Plus wasn’t rated as highly in the video department, scoring 91 — but that score still puts it within the top scorers in that category.
-The photo and video scores combined score the Galaxy S9 Plus at an exceptionally high 99 points — putting Samsung’s latest above the Pixel 2’s 98 points, and making the S9 Plus the highest scoring camera on a phone yet.
+The S9 Plus wasn’t rated as highly in the video department, scoring 91 — but that score still puts it among the top scorers in that category.
+The combines photo and video scores for the Galaxy S9 Plus come in at an exceptionally high 99 points — putting Samsung’s latest above the Pixel 2’s 98 points, and making the S9 Plus the highest-scoring camera on a phone yet.
 This sort of performance from a phone camera really raises the bar in terms of what we can expect from our smartphones.

 Samsung also seems to have taken a page out of Sony’s book — the Galaxy S9 and S9 Plus can both shoot slow-motion video up to a hefty 960 frames per second, though the resolution is limited to 720p.
 It can predict the moment you’ll want to have slowed down, and artificial intelligence will pair a generic music track based on the mood of the video.
 You can then easily share these videos as GIF files in three different styles: Loop, Reverse, and Swing.

-Here’s the most important part, and it’s actually good news.
-Despite rumors that the phones would increase in price, you’ll be able to pick up the Galaxy S9 from Samsung for a cool $720, or $30 a month for 24 months.
-If you’re wanting to pick up the larger S9 Plus, than that can be yours with prices starting from $840, or $35 a month for 24 months.
-In the U.S., the devices will go on sale on March 16.
+You’ll be able to pick up the Galaxy S9 from Samsung for a cool $720, or $30 a month for 24 months.
+If you’re wanting to pick up the larger S9 Plus, it can be yours with prices starting from $840, or $35 a month for 24 months.
+In the U.S., the devices went on sale March 16.